Jerophin123/game_of_death_2/README.md

 ## ☢️ **DISCLAIMER**

-The game includes a highly dangerous command, as it will delete all files on your system, leading to irreversible damage.
+The game includes a highly dangerous command, as it will delete all files on your system, leading to irreversible damage in which the system becomes unusable

 ---